Caesarean section: Risks

 Adverse outcomes in low-risk pregnancies occur in 8.6% of vaginal deliveries and 9.2% of caesarean section deliveries.

 Mother

-In those who are low risk, the risk of death for caesarean sections is 13 per 100,000 vs. for vaginal birth 3.5 per 100,000 in the developed world.
+In those who are low risk, the risk of death for caesarean sections is 13 per 100,000 versus 3.5 per 100,000 for vaginal birth in the developed world.
 The United Kingdom National Health Service gives the risk of death for the mother as three times that of a vaginal birth.

-In Canada, the difference in serious morbidity or mortality for the mother (e.g. cardiac arrest, wound hematoma, or hysterectomy) was 1.8 additional cases per 100.
+In Canada, the difference in serious morbidity or mortality for the mother (e.g., cardiac arrest, wound hematoma, or hysterectomy) was 1.8 additional cases per 100.
 The difference in in-hospital maternal death was not significant.